mayasharma2110/Treat-Yourself/README.md

 Please note there are a few changes to the final site since the wireframes were made:

+* On the profile page the my reviews and my ratings sections are only half width of the screen size on large screens, on smaller screens every section takes up the whole device width.

 ### Surface

 #### Colours
-I looked at pupolar sites selling these products including: [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Throntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/).
+I looked at popular sites selling these products including: [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Throntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/).
 I chose a main color of purple (#9370DB) to represent a luxury brand for the site.
 The site [here](https://www.99colors.net/name/medium-purple) helped me find triad colours of orange (#DB9370) and green (#70DB93).
 General text for descriptions, prices etc of products uses dark grey (#424242).

 #### Imagery
-I picked a selection of the product images to show on the home screen to entice users to view the products in more detail and hopefully make a purchase.
+I chose a selection of the product images to show on the home screen to entice users to view the products in more detail and hopefully make a purchase.
 For each of the 4 categories I chose images to show these specific products (chocolate, hot chocolate, tea and coffee).
 Further information on this is given in the credits - media section of this readme.

 ## Features